shute-technologies/octopus-web-framework/README.md

 2. npm start
 3. That's all!

-Note: This project used Node 10+
+Note: This project uses Node 10+

 ## Specs
 In order to change which spec is going to be displayed, the developer has to change the file: **index.ts** using the enum in: **src/shute-technologies/specs/enumSpecType.ts** and the available options are: